April 19, 1902: Reds rookie Bob Ewing walks seven in one inning of MLB debut

 That is how things stood on April 19, 1902.
 The Reds had taken the field twice behind two inexperienced pitchers and, in the words of sportswriter Ren Mulford Jr., “before the season was two days old they had both eyes beautifully blacked.”2 It was at this gloomy juncture, five days before his 29th birthday, after five years in the minors, that Bob Ewing was tapped to make his major-league debut.
 The weather was frosty and although it was a Saturday afternoon, the crowd for the third game of the Reds-Cubs series was a fraction of the estimated 10,000 who had turned out two days earlier for the season opener.3

 The Cubs had finished sixth in 1901 and were a team in transition.
 New manager Frank Selee was systematically assembling the club that would dominate the National League through the second half of the decade.
 But most of those players had not yet established themselves in April 1902.
-Of those who would be mainstays of the Chicago dynasty in the years to come, the starting lineup facing Ewing included only center fielder Jimmy Slagle, Frank Chance behind the plate, and rookie shortstop Joe Tinker, who had made his debut two days earlier when the Cubs’ only double play went Tinker-to-Lowe-to-O’Hagan.
+Of those who would be mainstays of the Chicago dynasty in the years to come, the starting lineup facing Ewing included only center fielder Jimmy Slagle, Frank Chance behind the plate, and rookie shortstop Joe Tinker, who had made his debut two days earlier when the Cubs’ only double play went Tinker-to-Bobby Lowe-to-Hal O’Hagan.
 On the mound for Chicago was right-hander Jim Gardner, known as “Barrister Jim” because he practiced law in the off-season.
 Though he was six months younger than Ewing,4 Gardner had been in and out of the National League since 1895.
 The Cincinnati Commercial Tribune dismissed him as “a pitcher who was supposed to have been placed on the retired list some years ago.”5

 Ewing’s day started off well enough.
 He walked Slagle leading off, but fanned Dakin Miller on a 3-2 pitch.
 Then he struck out Charlie Dexter and got Germany Schaefer on a ground ball to shortstop.
 The Cubs went out in order in the second inning and also in the third, and when Ewing retired Miller again to open the fourth, he had set down 10 batters in a row.
 Meanwhile, the Reds had scored twice in the first inning and held a 2-0 lead.